mapbender/mapbender/docs/getting_started/conventions.md

 * develop - for the daily work, always has the latest merged commits, and is equal to or ahead of the latest release
-* master - only changes on new releases (right now and until the 3.0.1 release, some of our repositories don't have a master branch but will get one then again)
+* master - only changes on new releases

 Furthermore there might be more branches, which must always be namespaced: